 A selection of major plays will be studied as illustrations of a genre and as a mirror of changing society.
 Assignments include exercises in literary criticism and socio-cultural analysis: oral presentations, reports, short essays.

-The Francophone Song
+The Francophone Song 0.5 unit

 Prerequisites: FREN 2215 or 2254 or permission of the department